We believe in knowing and understanding our patients -

-After receiving a physician referral, Axiobionics will set up an appointment with the patient to determine appropriateness and candidacy for Wearable Therapy.
+After receiving a physician referral, AxioBionics will set up an appointment with the patient to determine candidacy for Wearable Therapy®.

 Step 2: Evaluation

-The second aspect of the evaluation is a determination of the need for and appropriateness of electrical stimulation.
+The second step is the evaluation to determine the need for and appropriateness of electrical stimulation.
 For a variety of reasons, not all patients respond to electrical stimulation.
 It is during this screening process that the clinician applies electrodes to select muscles and checks their responsiveness to the stimulus.

 Patients who present with gait abnormalities may be asked to walk with and without electrical stimulation to compare the difference in dynamics and efficiency of walking and muscle control.

 The final aspect of the evaluation is the documentation of initial results.